-- Grid'5000: Member of the bureau, comité d'architectes and comité technique. chief scientist of the Nancy site.
+- Grid'5000: Technical director.
+Member of the bureau, comité d'architectes. chief scientist of the Nancy site.

-All my publications and talks are available on the HAL Open Archive.(Additionally, some older publications are listed on this page.)
+All my publications and talks since 2009 are available on the HAL Open Archive.(Additionally, some older publications are listed on this page.)

 Teaching / Enseignement